alexpdp7/alexpdp7/misc/self-hosting.md

 The incentive is that Microsoft and Google control email, and email stagnates and sucks compared to other services that are closed and not interoperable.

+## Sometimes it is not even gratis

+Sometimes some of our alternatives are even paid!

+People use proprietary operating systems that have a sticker price, even if we don't seem to pay for the operating system directly.

+But paid propietary operating systems of software can have similar effects.

+## Network effects are a vicious circle

+A particular factor is that some services are subject to network effects.

+Although Google Photos benefits somewhat from everyone being on the service, Twitter is mostly attractive because so many people are writing good posts on Twitter!

+Any alternative to Twitter is doomed if it has not people writing good posts, even if it were superior in all aspects to Twitter.

+## The true danger is monoculture

+I think the true danger is when a particular service becomes largely dominant.

+Being good of course helps dominate, but being gratis helps too, perhaps more.

+When a good gratis service becomes dominant, alternatives lose steam.
+Competing services have an uphill battle fighting against something that is gratis.

+I believe achieving dominance is an obvious goal of companies who want to be profitable.
+And providing good services at no cost is a great way to achieve dominance.
+Once you achieve dominance, frequently making a big profit and preventing competence is easy.

 ## All of this has happened before and will happen again

 We have seen this happening and repeat constantly.